OpenDSA/OpenDSA/RST/en/PL/FP2.rst

          & | & <int> <list\_of\_ints> \\
    \end{eqnarray*}

-Following the two paths for a *<list_of_ints>* in this grammar -- one for the empty list and one for a non-empty list leads us to structure a *sum* function as shown below.
+Following the two paths for a *<list_of_ints>* in this grammar, one for the empty list and one for a non-empty list, leads us to structure a *sum* function as shown below.

 Think about how to complete this function.